 - Set your air conditioner thermostat no lower than 78 degrees.

 - Only use an air conditioner when you are home.
 If you want to cool your room down before you arrive home, set a timer to have it switch on no more than one-half hour before you arrive.

 - Turn off lights in unoccupied rooms.

 - Only use appliances that have heavy electrical loads (dishwashers, washers, dryers) early in the morning or very late at night.
-While diminishing your power usage may seem like an inconvenience, your cooperation will help to ensure that utilities can continue to provide uninterrupted electrical service.
-If there is a Power Outage:
+While diminishing your power usage may seem like an inconvenience, your cooperation will help utilities continue to provide uninterrupted electrical service.

 - Buy foods that can be eaten with little or no cooking.